Nirovitsky/baltek-jobs-new/replit.md

 ## Recent Changes

 - **September 3, 2025**: Successfully imported GitHub project to Replit environment.
 Installed all dependencies, resolved TypeScript compilation issues by adding missing useTranslation import to profile-modal.tsx.
 Configured Vite dev server with proper host settings (0.0.0.0:5000, allowedHosts: true) for Replit proxy compatibility.
 Set up deployment configuration for autoscale deployment with npm build/start scripts.
 Application is running successfully with frontend and backend integrated via ViteExpress on port 5000.
 All workflows are operational and the platform is ready for development and deployment.
+- **September 4, 2025**: Replaced MUI DatePicker with enhanced shadcn DatePicker for all date of birth fields.
+The new date picker features easy year navigation with dropdown selectors for both month and year, making it much more user-friendly for selecting birth dates from many years ago.
+Updated both profile modal and onboarding page to use the consistent shadcn/ui DatePicker component with proper date validation and format handling.

 ## External Dependencies